galcivar/Project-01/README.md

 We used the following datasets to gather information:

-- [CoinGecko API](https://www.coingecko.com/en/api/documentation) - it is an independently sourced collection of crypto data that includes metrics, such as live prices, trading volume, exchange volumes, trading pairs, historical data, contract address data, crypto categories, crypto derivatives, images and more.
+- [CoinGecko API](https://www.coingecko.com/en/api/documentation) - it is an independently-sourced collection of crypto data that includes metrics, such as live prices, trading volume, exchange volumes, trading pairs, historical data, contract address data, crypto categories, crypto derivatives, images and more.
 - [Twitter API](https://developer.twitter.com/en/docs/twitter-api) - it is a set of programmatic endpoints that can be used to understand or build the conversation on Twitter.
 This allows you to retrieve, engage with, or create a variety of different resources including Tweets, users, spaces, direct messages, etc.
   - [Tweepy](https://docs.tweepy.org/en/stable/) - it is an open source Python library for accessing the Twitter API.